Enabling Rate Limits

 reviewsservice requests from test user “jason” to version v2 and requests from any other user to v3.

-If you have a conflicting rule that you set in previous tasks, use
+Note: if you have conflicting rule that you set in previous tasks, use

 istioctl replaceinstead of

-Istio enables you to rate limit traffic to a service.
+Istio enables users to rate limit traffic to a service.

 ratings as an external paid service like Rotten Tomatoes® with